MJKWoolnough/sudoku/README.md

 ```go
 func Solve4(data []int) bool
 ```
-Solve4 is a sudoku puzzle of the 4x4 format
+Solve4 is a sudoku puzzle of the 4x4 format.

 #### func  Solve9

 ```go
 func Solve9(data []int) bool
 ```
-Solve9 is a sudoku puzzle of the standard 9x9 format
+Solve9 is a sudoku puzzle of the standard 9x9 format.

 #### type Constraint